"For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”

-As a result, my last two years in the public sector, I served at a large public high school as the Principal of a Freshman Academy within the larger school.
+As a result, my last three years in the public sector, I served at a large public high school as the Principal of a Freshman Academy within the larger school.
 Our vision and mission was to help transition successfully all of our students into high school and help them reach the goal of graduation within four years.
 We were successful in our efforts; however, I personally felt that one of the largest pieces missing to help our students be successful was knowing God’s word and walking closely in a relationship with Jesus Christ.
 For this reason, I was called to enter the private sector and serve at a Catholic high school within the Diocese of Tucson.

 Presently, I find myself, through God’s guidance, at the ideal school: San Miguel High School.
 I am able to serve the same students I have a calling for on the south side of Tucson, AZ, and I am able to minister to them openly and honestly about God.
 My desire is to do God’s will and help lead, with my tremendous team, San Miguel High School into a new chapter of its history.
 Our students are tremendous hard workers who respectfully care for one another and truly “enter to learn & leave to serve”.